 Part 1 – Business Introduction

 UC has a team of 40 workers, made up of sales representatives, warehouse staff and administration staff.
-Consequentially as with most mid-tier companies HR issues are often an issue and need to be addressed quite frequently.
+Consequently, as with most mid-tier companies, HR issues are often an issue and need to be addressed quite frequently.

-Administration is mainly developed around accounting staff, with 4 staff handling accounts payable, accounts receivable and maintaining the accounting system.
-Purchasing is organized by a purchasing manager and his assistant, this includes maintaining all supplier relationships, putting through orders, and maintaining stock and also sourcing new suppliers.
+The administration is mainly developed around accounting staff, with 4 staff handling accounts payable, accounts receivable and maintaining the accounting system.
+Purchasing is organized by a purchasing manager and his assistant, this includes maintaining all supplier relationships, putting through orders and maintaining stock as well as sourcing new suppliers.
 Finally, there is an in-house IT specialist that maintains the entire system.

 The current system is an ERP system that is server based and accessed by nodes via VPN into the server from all the different branches.
 The main server is housed in the Sydney branch.
 The current ERP system has three modules, a distribution, purchasing and accounting system, customer interactions are managed by an external server based CRM, which does not interact with the accounting system.

-Customers can also purchase via the accounting systems B2B interface, however it can be quite glitch and only works 50% of the time.
+Customers can also purchase via the accounting systems B2B interface, however, it can be quite glitchy and only works 50% of the time.

 The server is housed in a specially cooled room, with backups for data as well as power.
 The server is maintained by both an internal fulltime IT specialist as well as an offsite external contractor.